musically-ut/anki-slides-import/README.md

  2. Obtain the slides in pdf format.
  3. Run `./slides_import.py <notes.txt> <slides.pdf> <output.deck>`
      - Currently, you need to add `-U "~/Documents/Anki/User 1"` to explicitly provide you [user profile folder](http://ankisrs.net/docs/manual.html#file-locations).
-  4. Open Anki and import
+ 4. Open Anki and import the `<output.deck>` as a CSV file.

+The deck should be ready to use.

 ### Dependencies